Maximilian-Pichler/BDPi/README.md

 - download this repository to your control machine with `git clone https://github.com/Maximilian-Pichler/BDPi`
 - open the `hosts.ini` file and put the IP-Adress of your RPi in the second line.
 - if you use additional storage, add the UUID and the Format-Type of your drive here too, otherwise leave these strings empty.
+- if you don't want to install the E2E-demo, then go to `ansible-playbook playbook.yml` and delete the line `- role: demo`
 - execute `ansible-playbook playbook.yml` from the BDPi-Repository folder on your control machine.
 - get something to drink...or eat.
 This will take a while.*
     - *The time it takes to run the playbook heavily depends on your boot drive.
 A USB 3 stick is the preferred choice and reduces the time needed to approx. 45min*